 Regenstrief Institute Names VP for Research Development

-The Regenstrief Institute has named Eneida Mendonca vice president for research development.
+INDIANAPOLIS - The Regenstrief Institute has named Eneida Mendonca vice president for research development.
 The newly-created position is one of three strategic leadership positions that Regenstrief is establishing as it enters its sixth decade.

 As the institute’s vice president for research development, Mendonca will work to build the success of the institute’s faculty investigators across biomedical informatics, health services research, aging research and implementation science.